Skip to main content

 • story

-The game's story is generally described as minimalistic and simplistic, often lacking depth but still providing a charming and engaging backdrop to the gameplay.
-While some players appreciate the light narrative elements and whimsical themes, others find the story to be nearly nonexistent or too basic, with a few wishing for more lore and interaction.
-Overall, the narrative serves more as a light distraction rather than a central focus, allowing players to enjoy the mechanics without being bogged down by an elaborate plot.
+The game's story is generally described as simple and minimalistic, often lacking depth but still providing a charming backdrop to the gameplay.
+While some players appreciated the light narrative elements and engaging visuals, others found the story to be underdeveloped and wished for more lore or interaction.
+Overall, the narrative serves more as a light distraction rather than a central focus, with many players enjoying the gameplay mechanics over the storyline itself.

 • “The limited lore and story is intriguing without being overbearing.”